a-h/templ-intro/slides.md

 # SSR

-* Needed anyway for SEO
+* Needed for SEO
 * Required for accessibility
+* Have to wait for data from the Server anyway
 * Can be in a faster language
 * Can use new techniques like HTMX and Hotwire
 * Can use Websockets and Server Sent Events